Personal loans vs. credit cards

-There are also a few things to consider before you apply for a credit card:
+There are also a few things to think about before you apply for a credit card.

 - Some credit cards charge annual fees.
 Fees can be offset by the potential to earn bonuses or rewards, though.

-- If you’re carrying a balance, cards with variable interest rates may offer less predictable payments than fixed-rate loans.
+- If you carry a balance, cards with variable interest rates may offer less predictable payments than fixed-rate loans.

 - If used irresponsibly, your credit could be hurt and your debt could grow.